Afrodeb/Canteen-Management/README.md

 vendor/                  contains dependent 3rd-party packages environments/            contains environment-based overrides
 ```
-"This canteen management system that I did some years back, I do support it anymore."
+"This is a canteen management system that I did some years back, I do not support it anymore."